 Sometimes we can’t but go into a dictionary style post, but today we won’t be talking about standard Italian, today we talk about Sicilian slang phrases.
 We’ll give you a selection of Sicilian slang words so this way you’ll have you and locals strike into some deep convos that only you will understand.
 Now the Sicilian dialect is so distinct that for the UNESCO it’s considered to be a minority language, so you can actually say that Sicilian slang is on a whole other level compared to common Italian slang, now you can imagine that the difference between Sicilian and Italian is immense.
 So if you’re in need of some standard funny Italian slang you’ll have to look back at our other articles on slang.

-Do keep in mind that Sicily is one of Italy’s most beautiful regions, so when you go enjoy all it has to offer.
+Do keep in mind that Sicily is one of Italy’s most beautiful regions, so when you go enjoy all it has to offer, and do that with the help of our Sicilian expressions translation post that I made for you.

 SO before we go on our Sicilian slang phrases list let’s give you a little lesson on how do you spell Sicily in Italian, don’t worry it’ll be quick and easy because you just have to read the text, or even better just copy paste it.
 Sicily in Italian is Sicilia so S-I-C-I-L-I-A. Its name is considered to be an evolution of the word Scilla, that was a sea-monster that lived with its counterpart Cariddi in the Messina Straight, this dates back to the Greco-Roman era to explain why it was so difficult to pass in the Messina Straight and the strong seas that where a standard of the area.